Contents

 Memory Game School Subjects Worksheet

-Take turns flipping over two cards at a time.
-Try to find a matching pair—a word and a picture that represent the same school subject.
-If the two cards match, keep the pair and take another turn.
-If they don’t, turn them back over and let the next player go.
+Mix the cards and place them face down.
+Take turns flipping over two cards at a time to find matching pairs.
+If the cards match, keep them and take another turn.
+If not, turn them back over and continue playing.

 How to Use School Subjects Worksheets at School and Home